iotaledger/documentation/channels/0.1/introduction/get-started.md

     }
     ```

-Now subscribers can use the channel address and the message identifiers of the `Announce` and `SignedPacket` messages to authenticate and read the messages.
+Now subscribers can authenticate and read the messages when they have the channel address and the message identifiers.

 ## Step 4.
 Set up the subscriber